 19. “A census taker once tried to test me.
 I ate his liver with some fava beans and a nice Chianti.” — Hannibal Lecter, The Silence of the Lambs (1991)

 Hopkins’ Hannibal Lecter left us plenty of memorable quotes, with this being the most famous.
-Given how well-known the character is, this quote is probably only usable when you wish to show off your Lecter imitation.
-Or be tastefully distasteful during formal dinners.
+Given how well-known the character is, this classic horror movie quote is probably only useful when you wish to show off your Lecter imitation.
+Or be tastefully distasteful during boring formal dinners.

 20. “Kiri kiri kiri kiri kiri …” — Asami Yamazaki, Audition (1999)

-My dentist swear by this chant for her root canal procedures.
+My dentist swears by this chant for her root canal procedures.

 21. “She needed someone to help her.
 So I… introduced myself.” — Simon, Session 9 (2001)

-The usage situation for this quote is a bit complex.
+The usage requirement for this horror film quote is a bit complex.
 Ideally, you should only use it to explain your involvement in some nefarious scheme.
 But I suppose you could also use it to justify your unwelcomed involvement in anything.